anjlab/csv2db/README.md

 Every function will accept two arguments:
   - `columnName` -- name of the column for which this function should produce a value, and
   - `row` -- JSON object representing key-value pairs of currently imported CSV row.
+Only columns that are in `columnMappings` will be present in this object.

 If the function referenced from context of `insertValues` or `updateValues` then `row` argument will be `null`.